Microsoft Word is a word processing application and is available in online and desktop versions.

 - Always begin with Microsoft Word’s built-in Accessibility Checker to identify common issues.

 - Automated checkers are helpful but incomplete.
-Manual review is still required to ensure full accessibility.
+Manual, human, review is still required to ensure full accessibility.

 Legibility